MEETINGS AND SOCIALS

-Our June Member’s Meeting was a gala event at the Gualala Community Center.
-A birthday, new members, and a rousing acclamation for the winners of our Club’s Healthcare Scholarships.
+Our June Member’s Meeting was a gala event at the Gualala Community Center, celebrating the 100th birthday of member Dick Soule, the introducation of new members, and a rousing acclamation for the winners of our Club’s Healthcare Scholarships.

 Dick Soule’s Birthday: Long-standing member Dick Soule turned 100, so naturally we had to celebrate.
 Spouse Ellen came.
 Dick blew out the candles, Cliff Putnam gave a wonderful history-of-Dick talk, and Dick read an excerpt from his memoir of his World War II days.